Risorse - Note applicative

 Results from the diclofenac cytotoxicity study (Figure 1) demonstrate that total cell counts from the 3D liver microtissues remain relatively constant over the diclofenac dosing range, while the number of dead cells increases with increased diclofenac concentration during the 16-day dosing period.

-This is confirmed via imaging of the 3D liver microtissues at each of the dosing concentrations following a 10 day diclofenac treatment (Figure 2).
-This demonstrates that the 3D microtissues are a viable option when monitoring a test compound’s potential cytotoxicity, particularly during chronic dosing evaluations.
+This is confirmed via imaging of the 3D liver microtissues at each of the dosing concentrations following a 10-day diclofenac treatment (Figure 2).
+This demonstrates that the 3D microtissues are a viable option when monitoring a test .ompound’s potential cytotoxicity, particularly during chronic dosing evaluations.

-Additionally, it can be seen that significant cytotoxicity does not occur until day 3 of diclofenac dosing, using a 300 μM concentration.
-This contrasts with previously published data demonstrating that cytotoxicity may be seen in as few as 24 hours using 200-450 μM diclofenac concentrations on 2D cultured hepatocytes, and in as few as 2 hours when using suspension hepatocytes4,10.
-This contrast underlies the need to use the most relevant cell model for cytotoxicity studies.
+Additionally, it can be seen that significant cytotoxicity does not occur until day 3 of diclofenac dosing, using a 300 µM concentration.
+This contrasts with previously published data demonstrating that cytotoxicity may be seen in as few as 24 hours using 200 to 450 µM diclofenac concentrations on 2D cultured hepatocytes, and in as few as two hours when using suspension hepatocytes.4,10 This contrast underlies the need to use the most relevant cell model for cytotoxicity studies.

 Figure 4.
-2D Hepatocyte Cytotoxicity Imaging.
-Representative overlaid images of 2D cultured hepatocytes after a 10 day diclofenac treatment, stained with Hoechst 33342 (blue) and CellTox Green (green), and captured using the DAPI or GFP Cytation 3 imaging channels, respectively.
+2D Hepatocyte cytotoxicity imaging.
+Representative overlaid images of 2D cultured hepatocytes after a 10 day diclofenac treatment, stained with Hoechst 33342 (blue) and CellTox Green (green), and captured using the DAPI or GFP Agilent BioTek Cytation 3 imaging channels, respectively.
 Autofocus performed on Hoechst 33342 stained cells.

 A final experiment was conducted to determine if diclofenac’s purported cytotoxicity MOA in rat hepatocytes could also be observed in 3D cultured human hepatocyte microtissues.
 Mitochondrial oxidative stress and MPT pore opening were monitored on the same days in which cytotoxicity was assessed.
 The percentage of MitoSOX or Image-iT calcein signal for diclofenac-treated wells was calculated using the following formula:

 Diclofenac induction of mitochondrial oxidative stress was confirmed using the MitoSOX assay (Figure 5).
-Following a 300 μM diclofenac dosing over three days, a significantly increased signal from the red fluorescent probe was seen, indicating elevated superoxide levels.
-This is consistent with previously published data showing that diclofenac cytotoxicity is a result of ROS formation10.
+Following a 300 µM diclofenac dosing over three days, a significantly increased signal from the red fluorescent probe was seen, indicating elevated superoxide levels.
+This is consistent with Figure 3.
+Diclofenac hepatotoxicity results using 2D cell culture.
+Total cell and dead cell counts (left y-axes), in addition to percent dead cells (right y-axes), were calculated for 2D cultured hepatocytes treated with diclofenac concentrations over three and ten days.
+Figure 4.
+2D Hepatocyte cytotoxicity imaging.
+Representative overlaid images of 2D cultured hepatocytes after a 10 day diclofenac treatment, stained with Hoechst 33342 (blue) and CellTox Green (green), and captured using the DAPI or GFP Agilent BioTek Cytation 3 imaging channels, respectively.
+Autofocus performed on Hoechst 33342 stained cells. previously published data showing that diclofenac cytotoxicity is a result of ROS formation.10

 Figure 6.
-MPT Induction Assessment Following a Seven Day Diclofenac Dosing.
+MPT induction assessment following a 7-day diclofenac dosing.
 (A) Mean pixel RFU values from the field of view (left y-axis) and percent signal for diclofenac treated wells (right y-axis) measured from Image-iT calcein signal.
-(B) Representative overlaid images of 3D liver microtissues, stained with Hoechst 33342 (blue) and MitoTracker Red (red) and calcein (green); captured using the DAPI, Texas Red or GFP Cytation 3 imaging channels, respectively.
+(B) Representative overlaid images of 3D liver microtissues, stained with Hoechst 33342 (blue) and MitoTracker Red (red) and calcein (green); captured using the DAPI, Texas Red or GFP Agilent BioTek Cytation 3 imaging channels, respectively.
 Autofocus performed on DAPI stained cells.

 - Bjornsson, E. Review article: drug-induced liver injury in clinical practice.
 Aliment Pharmacol Ther.
 2010 Jul, 32(1), 3-13.